‘Fuller House’ Season 3 Scoop: Will DJ Have To Choose Between Steve Or Matt?

 Fuller House Season 3 is currently in production.
 Fans have been waiting impatiently for the new season of the Netflix reboot.
-But, for now, they will have to binge-watch Seasons 1 and 2 to get them through their withdrawal.
+For now, they will have to binge-watch Seasons 1 and 2 to get them through their withdrawal.
 Expect some funny storylines, surprises, and guest stars to appear.

 Candace Cameron Bure spoke to Entertainment Tonight.
 She said for Season 3, the creators of Fuller House want to book their biggest guest star yet.